-As part of the controls framework, Key Risk Indicators (KRIs) are in place in the various risk disciplines for monitoring whether risk exposure is within appetite.
+As part of the controls framework, Key Risk Indicators ("KRIs") are in place across the various risk disciplines for monitoring whether risk exposure is within appetite.
 Given the variety of risks facing the Bank some KRIs are qualitative, e.g. review of customer feedback.

 Within the KRIs, where appropriate, trigger levels are set to draw management's attention to a change in risk exposure.
-Appropriate management actions might include a review of exposure or potential re-setting of the risk appetite limits and triggers.
+Appropriate management actions might include a review of exposure or potential re-setting of the risk appetite thresholds/appetite.